AlienLM: Alienization of Language for API-Boundary Privacy in Black-Box LLMs: Recovery Robustness: Settings and Extended Results

 \paragraph{Attack.} The observer collects token-frequency statistics from alien text and attempts to match them to public corpora token frequencies under the same tokenizer.
 This is the natural analogue of classical frequency analysis, but applied to subword token IDs rather than characters.

 \paragraph{Result.} As summarized in Table~\ref{tab:robustness}, frequency matching recovers fewer than 0.01\% of tokens.
-In practice, only a tiny handful of extremely frequent tokens have consistent frequency signatures; beyond that head, subword token frequency spectra are comparatively less distinctive, and the mapping is underdetermined.
+In practice, only a tiny handful of extremely frequent tokens have consistent frequency signatures; beyond that head, subword token frequency spectra are far flatter than character-level distributions, and the mapping is underdetermined.

 \paragraph{Implementation note.} We perform matching on the top-$m$ most frequent tokens and report recovery over the full evaluation vocabulary.
 We also tested alternative public corpora sources and observed similarly negligible recovery.